clizarraga-UAD7/geo-datascience2/geo-ds-reads.md

 ## List of general Geo-Data Science Applications

-A collection of online resources
+A collection of available online resources

 ### Applications